Babysitter shot after toddler discovered loaded handgun: Winnipeg police

 Police say on Saturday morning, the teenaged girl was babysitting the toddler while an adult was asleep in the apartment suite in the Seven Oaks neighbourhood.

-The toddler found an insecure-loaded handgun and started running around the suite with it.
-Police say the babysitter quickly took the gun away from the child, but while she was trying to get it, the gun went off, hitting her in the upper body.
+The toddler found an unsecured and loaded handgun and started running around the suite with it.
+Police say the babysitter quickly took the gun away from the child, but while she was trying to get it, the gun accidentally went off and she was shot in the upper body.

 The teenaged girl, who police say was known to the adult but was not a family member, was taken to hospital in stable condition.
 Police did not have an update on her condition as of Wednesday.